-Each ExTL shall acknowledge its willingness to participate in individual programs to the Ex PTP provider.
-This acknowledgement shall be made directly to the Ex PTP Provider in writing prior to the sample shipping date provided with the program details.
+Each IECEx test laboratory shall acknowledge its willingness to participate in individual programs to the IECEx PTS Provider.
+This acknowledgement shall be made directly to the IECEx PTS Provider in writing prior to the sample shipping date provided with the program details.

-The Ex PTP Provider supplies to the IECEx Secretariat the list of ExTLs that have registered for each program to enable a check if all ExTLs in scope of the relevant program have registered.
+The IECEx PTS Provider supplies to the IECEx Secretariat the list of IECEx test laboratories that have registered for each program to enable a check if all IECEx test laboratories in scope of the relevant program have registered.

-Given that this Operational Document is intended to fulfil part of the IECEx Certified Equipment Scheme Rules, the IECEx Secretariat shall follow up with ExTLs that are required to participate but have not registered.
+Given that this Operational Document is intended to fulfil part of the IECEx Certified Equipment Scheme Rules, the IECEx Secretariat shall follow up with IECEx test laboratories that are required to participate but have not registered.

-The Ex PTP Provider prepares the test samples and first subjects them to a round of homogeneity tests at a competent testing laboratory.
-The homogeneity test laboratory is chosen by the Ex PTP Provider, if necessary, in consultation with ExTAG WG10.
+The IECEx PTS Provider prepares the test samples and first subjects them to a round of homogeneity tests at a competent testing laboratory.
+The homogeneity test laboratory is chosen by the IECEx PTS Provider, if necessary, in consultation with ExTAG WG10.

-The Ex PTP Provider sends out the detailed instructions and samples, then collects and analyses the results.
+The IECEx PTS Provider sends out the detailed instructions and samples, then collects and analyses the results.

-The data analysis and evaluation of the results from the ExTLs shall be performed by the Ex PTP Provider in accordance to ISO/IEC 17043 and ISO 13528.
+The data analysis and evaluation of the results from the IECEx test laboratories shall be performed by the IECEx PTS Provider in accordance to ISO/IEC 17043 and ISO 13528.

-Based on this, the Ex PTP Provider completes the report (identity of participants is anonymous), circulates them to ExTAG WG10 for information, and issues the report to the participating laboratories.
-Only the participants and the IECEx Secretariat shall be provided with the anonymization codes by the Ex PTP Provider.
+Based on this, the IECEx PTS Provider completes the reports (identity of participants is anonymous), circulates them to ExTAG WG10 for information, and issues the reports to the participating laboratories.
+Only the participants and the IECEx Secretariat shall be provided with the anonymization codes by the IECEx PTS Provider.

+A test round consists of two phases (Phase I and Phase II).
+In Phase I, the IECEx test laboratories perform the tests and transmit the results to the IECEx PTS Provider.
+The IECEx PTS Provider evaluates the results and publishes the interim report.
+In addition to the evaluated results, the interim report contains initial aspects for discussion and interpretation.

+Phase I is followed by the workshops (see clause 16) assigned to the programs.

+Phase I and the workshops are followed by Phase II (Improvement loop).
+In this phase the IECEx test laboratories can repeat their tests if they are not satisfied with their results from Phase I. The new results are then used to create the final report.
+If the IECEx test laboratories are satisfied with their Phase I results, they do not need repeat the Phase II tests.
+In this case, the results obtained in Phase I are used for the final report.

+The final report is the decisive report for the assessment of the performance of the laboratories (unsatisfactory performance/results) and is the basis for the List of Laboratories with warning/action signals.

+An overview and description of the IECEx PTS structure and the program design can be found in Annex A.

-Ex PTP Results
+Program Results

 The confidentiality of results of individual laboratories is essential.

-The Ex PTP Provider communicates the results only to the individual ExTL and to the IECEx Secretariat.
-If requested by the IECEx Secretariat the Ex PTP Provider provides a summary report about the performance of accepted or applicant ExTLs to the IECEx Secretariat (see clause 11).
-In preparation of an initial or re-assessment the IECEx Secretariat provides the following information to assessment teams:
+The IECEx PTS Provider communicates the results only to the individual IECEx test laboratories and to the IECEx Secretariat.
+If requested by the IECEx Secretariat the IECEx PTS Provider provides a summary report about the performance of IECEx test laboratories to the IECEx Secretariat (see clause 11).
+In preparation of an initial, mid-term or re-assessment the IECEx Secretariat provides the following information to assessment teams:

-1) that individual accepted or applicant ExTLs have participated in the programs relevant to the scope of their application; and (2 or 3 below as appropriate)
+1) that individual IECEx test laboratories have participated in the programs relevant to the scope of their application; and (2 or 3 below as appropriate)

-2) the results of an individual accepted or applicant ExTL suggests that they are in line with results obtained from other ExTLs in the programs; or
+2) the results of an individual IECEx test laboratory suggests that they are in line with results obtained from other IECEx test laboratories in the programs; or